John Bishop: Personal life

 Bishop and wife Melanie have been married since 1993, although they were separated for 18 months starting in 2000.
 They have three sons.
 Until 2019, they lived at Whatcroft Hall in Northwich, Cheshire.
 The property is a Grade II listed Georgian mansion.
 In April 2019, he sold the home for £6.8 million to the HS2 rail project, despite his vocal criticism of the project, and moved to West Sussex.

-Bishop enjoys playing football and is a Liverpool FC fan, a fact frequently brought up on the show A League of Their Own, on which he was a panellist.
-In July 2010, he took part in protests against then-owners of Liverpool FC, Tom Hicks and George Gillett, and later took part in a celebrity-studded protest video on YouTube.
+Bishop enjoys playing football and is a Liverpool F.C. supporter, a fact frequently brought up on the show A League of Their Own, on which he was a panellist.
+In July 2010, he took part in protests against then-owners of Liverpool, Tom Hicks and George Gillett, and later took part in a celebrity-studded protest video on YouTube.
+In May 2024, Bishop co-hosted An Evening with Jurgen Klopp and Special Guests at the M&S Bank Arena in Liverpool, an event which celebrated Jürgen Klopp's nine years as Liverpool manager and marked his final goodbye to supporters, with the night also featuring performances by Liverpool bands The Lightning Seeds and The Zutons.

 Bishop pre-recorded a video message for the 2011 Labour Party conference, which was held in Liverpool.

 Bishop has been a vegetarian since 1985, which he discussed on BBC Two's Something for The Weekend and his episode on food on his stand-up show John Bishop's Britain.
 In 2013, PETA declared him to be one of the "Sexiest Vegetarians" of the year.

-In September 2016, Bishop was ranked tenth place on Forbes Top 10 Highest Paid Comedians List, earning £5.4 million a year, making him the UK's highest earning comedian.
+In September 2016, Bishop was ranked tenth on Forbes Top 10 Highest Paid Comedians List, earning £5.4 million a year, making him the UK's highest earning comedian.

 On 30 December 2020, during the COVID-19 pandemic, Bishop revealed that he and his wife had tested positive for COVID-19 on Christmas Day and described it as the "worst illness [he has] ever had".

+In 2025, Is This Thing On?, a film loosely based on his experience, was released.